 - Such systems often require additional components.
 An off-the-shelf warehouse management system will likely lack a few features needed to manage your business efficiently.
 In this case, you’ll still have to hire a developer to upgrade the tool, increasing its overall cost.

 - Subscription costs add up over time.
 If you want to create and use a warehouse management system for years, the initial low cost of an off-the-shelf solution will nullify itself.
-Over time, the business manager will spend more paying for subscriptions as opposed to developing a custom tool.
+Over time, the business manager will spend more paying for subscriptions than developing a custom tool.

 Pros & Cons of a Custom WMS

 An off-the-shelf product can create functional constraints that will halt your company’s development.
-This is not the case for companies that make digital freight management software from scratch that provides warehouse managers with the tools, flexibility, and freedom they need.
+This is not the case for companies that make digital freight management software from scratch that provides warehouse managers with the necessary tools, flexibility, and freedom.

 The advantages of a custom WMS include: